Coles Web Scraper Breakdown: 5 Effective Techniques I Used in My Capstone Project for Scraping Pricing Data

 Data Format and Structuring the Output

-Once the data was extracted through API calls, I organized it into a clean and analyzable format before storing it in MongoDB.
+Once the data was extracted through API calls it was organized into a clean and analyzable format before storing it in MongoDB.
 Each product entry captured the following fields:

 • Current and previous prices